MiaoHaoSunny/URCL/README.md

 # URCL Code

-A simplified code of Our ICDE24 paper: A Unified Replay-based Continuous Learning Framework for Spatio-Temporal Prediction on Streaming Data
+A simplified code of our ICDE24 paper: A Unified Replay-based Continuous Learning Framework for Spatio-Temporal Prediction on Streaming Data

 ## Requirements
 - Python 3